thingsplex/docs/thingsplex-system/docker.md

 <img src="img/tibber-token-extract.jpg" alt="drawing" width="500"/>

-Click on respone message and copy token and home-id frome there.
+Click on response message and copy token and home-id from there.

-Stop and disable or uninstall `tibber-ad` that is installed on FH smarthub, otherwise 2 adapters will be publishing the same information twice.
+Stop and disable or uninstall `tibber-ad` that is installed on FH smarthub.
+Otherwise, two adapters will be publishing the same information twice.

  The command for starting container if you want to reuse your token :